Harley Davidson 96 Cubic Inch Engine Problems: What To Do

 Cylinder Head Problems

-The Harley Davidson 96 Cubic Inch engine has suffered from cam chain tensioner, oil pump, and cylinder head problems.
+The Harley Davidson 96 Cubic Inch engine has suffered from cam chain tensioner, oil tank pump, and cylinder head problems.
 The cam system in the H-D engine typically consists of cams located on the camshafts and cam lobes that move inside the cylinder heads when the engine is operating.
 Camshafts have various lengths and diameters, allowing for different exhaust and intake requirements of a specific engine design.

 However, over time, hardened steel camshafts can wear out.
 Suppose there are problems with the cam chain tensioner, oil pump, or cylinder head in a Harley-Davidson 96″ motorcycle engine.
 In that case, there could be loud and unpleasant thrashing sounds coming from the engine whenever it is running.